t4n0/bubikopf/README.md

 # bubikopf
-Chess engine.
+A chess engine.
 Implements alpha/beta search.

-## Todo
+## Todos

+### Missing Features
 - Test for checkmate
 - Is king in check?
-- Is king still in check after moves?
+- Is king still in check after move?
 - Set rook and king castling to false after King/Rook move
 - Castling
 - Decrement evaluation upwards when propagating a checkmate backwards